mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 Once you have installed Docker, it is highly recommended to install [vscode](https://code.visualstudio.com/).
 The config for the local container is structured according to the [devcontainer specification](https://containers.dev/implementors/spec/), and vscode has an extension ([Remote - Containers](https://code.visualstudio.com/docs/remote/remote-overview)) that is compatible with this spec.

-Once vscode is installed, install the "Remote - Containers" extension as per the [instructions here](https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension).
+Once vscode is installed, install the _Remote - Containers_ extension as per the [instructions here](https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension).

-If you are familiar with Docker and are happy to run the container from the command line, then vscode is not necessary.
+If you are familiar with Docker and are happy to run `docker-compose` from the command line, then vscode is not necessary.

 ### Optional: Installing Docker into a Linux Subsystem

 At the time of writing (September 2022), Docker desktop is only available as free software for personal projects and organizations below a certain size.
 However, the docker engine can be freely installed on any linux machine.

 To install the docker engine on a linux machine refer to the official documentation which explains how to install the docker engine on various distros, e.g., [Ubuntu](https://docs.docker.com/engine/install/ubuntu/).
-If you are running Windows or Mac and your organisation does not a license to use Docker desktop, you can still run the docker engine from within a virtual machine.
+If you are running Windows or Mac and your organisation does not have a license to use Docker desktop, you can still run the docker engine from within a virtual machine.

 * [Docker Desktop pricing](https://www.docker.com/pricing/).
 * [Running the docker engine in WSL](https://dev.to/bowmanjd/install-docker-on-windows-wsl-without-docker-desktop-34m9).